That’s interesting because the 145.022 wasn’t the watch first worn on the Moon. This title goes to the Omega Speedmaster 105.012.

 The fine differences within the reference

-Theoretically, it’s one reference, but within what is supposed to be one model, you can spot some fine, yet visible things.
+Theoretically, it’s one reference, but within what’s supposed to be one model, you can spot some fine, yet visible things.

-The finishing tends not to be identical in cases from two different third-party case suppliers.
+The finishing in cases from two different third-party case suppliers is different.

 Two companies made Speedmaster cases – Centrale Boites (CB) in Biel, a long-time supplier to Omega, and Huguenin Freres, the renowned supplier to a variety of manufacturers (including Vacheron Constantin).

-Interestingly enough, the CB cases tend to have a somewhat finer finishing to them.
+Interestingly enough, the CB cases have a somewhat finer finishing to them.